Alternative Dispute Resolution and Collaborative Law

 of amicability towards each other and especially if there is young children involved in the marriage breakdown.

-I am a member of the Collaborative Lawyers Association in Ireland, their
+Finola is a member of the Collaborative Lawyers Association in Ireland,

 The second alternative is Mediation.
 The mediator